minima-global/storefront/README.md

  and type `npm install`.
 That will install everything listed in [package.json](/package.json), which are the components of the [React](https://reactjs.org/) frontend to this application
 2. Build the app' by typing `npm run prod`.
 That will create the MiniDapp inside the [miniDapp/dist](./miniDapp/dist) directory.

 Now run the [Minima blockchain](https://github.com/minima-global/Minima).
 That creates a MiniDapp Server, which is accessible via [http://localhost:9004](http://localhost:9004).
 So start a browser, and load [http://localhost:9004](http://localhost:9004).
-You should see the MiniDapp homepage.
+You should see the MiniDapps homepage.

 Click on `Install`, then go find the `storefront.minidapp` in the [miniDapp/dist](./miniDapp/dist) directory, which was created in Step 2, above.